TritonDataCenter/node-watershed/README.md

 and an `'end'` event will follow.
 The only argument will be an instance of `Error`.

+#### Event: 'connectionReset'

+Emitted when the remote peer closes the connection without sending us a CLOSE frame.
+An `'end'` event will follow.

 #### Event: 'end'

 Emitted once when the socket is closing.